jlafata/os-tap-install/2_cluster_admin_tasks/README.md

 1. create a namespace and assign ownership to the user finishing the installation
     * (execute `./2_cluster_admin_tasks/namespace-creation.sh`)

+### SCC folder
-## SCC folder, roles and role bindings: restrictive SCC's to run the app accelerators
-The contents of the folder scc were derived from the security context of the deployments for the application accelerator on openshift 4.10.9
+Contains roles and role bindings: restrictive SCC's to run the app accelerators The contents of the folder scc were derived from the security context of the deployments for the application accelerator on openshift 4.10.9

-## profile for cluster administration component installs
+### profile folder
+Contains configuration values used to install the Cluster Essentials

-# uninstall instructions
+# Cluster Essentials uninstall instructions
-kapp delete -a kapp-controller -n tanzu-cluster-essentials
+kapp delete -a kapp-controller -n tanzu-cluster-essentials kapp delete -a secretgen-controller -n tanzu-cluster-essentials